 7. El Hotel del Salto in Colombia

-Abandoned (Haunted) Hotel in Colombia, in 1924, the then-luxurious Hotel (Refugio d)el Salto opened on the cliff facing the waterfall to welcome wealthy travelers visiting the Tequendama Falls area.
+- Abandoned (Haunted) Hotel in Colombia, in 1924, the then-luxurious Hotel (Refugio d)el Salto opened on the cliff facing the waterfall to welcome wealthy travellers visiting the Tequendama Falls area.
 The hotel closed down in the early 90s, thought to be linked to contaminated river water.

 9. Ship Rock, New Mexico

 - Shiprock is a monadnock rising nearly 1,583 feet (482.5 m) above the high-desert plain on the Navajo Nation in San Juan County, New Mexico, USA.
 It has a peak elevation of 7,177 feet (2,187.5 m) above sea level.
 It lies about 10.75 miles (17.30 km) southwest of the town of Shiprock, which is named for the peak.
 Shiprock is composed of fractured volcanic breccia and black dikes of igneous rock called “minette”.